woct0rdho/triton-windows/README.md

 ValueError: Pointer argument (at 0) cannot be accessed from Triton (cpu tensor?)
 ```
 then you may use `--gpu-only` when launching ComfyUI to disable model offloading.
 See https://github.com/woct0rdho/triton-windows/issues/61

+### No module named 'triton.ops'

+In Triton 3 there is no `triton.ops`, and this is because some of your Python package is outdated (most likely `bitsandbytes`).